 These students engaged in projects on habitat research.
 They asked the important question - What can we do to protect the habitats?
 They researched and learned about plant and animal dependency, about human impact, and what we can do locally to make a difference.
 The team created a plan and published a book to inform people everywhere about the state of the environment.

-We are proud to introduce the 2018 Bright Idea Society Honorable Mentions - Connected by ViaSat Inc.
+2018 Bright Idea Society Honorable Mentions - Connected by Viasat Inc.

 All Girls STEM Society

-This group hosts free monthly workshops at public libraries on various STEM topics including astronomy, aerospace, biology, chemistry, circuity, game theory, math, robotics, and many more, all aimed for girls in grades 3-8.
-All curriculum is designed and taught by high school students, and the organization is completely student-run.
+This group hosted free monthly workshops at public libraries on various STEM topics including astronomy, aerospace, biology, chemistry, circuity, game theory, math, robotics, and many more, all aimed for girls in grades 3-8.
+All curriculum was designed and taught by high school students, and the organization was completely student-run.

-This group's mission is to get primary school girls interested in STEM-related fields.
-By visiting classrooms and providing lessons, experiments, crafts, tasts, and games, the Femineers aim to inspire girl to pursue STEM classes and fields throughout their higher education.
+This group's mission was to get primary school girls interested in STEM-related fields.
+By visiting classrooms and providing lessons, experiments, crafts, tasts, and games, the Femineers aimed to inspire girls to pursue STEM classes and fields throughout their higher education.